a working title, work in progress, initial thoughts

 distressed images – negatives and transparencies

-My distressed images/destroyed art series explores the precious nature of the photograph and the destruction of something
+My distressed images/destroyed art series explores the precious nature of the photograph.

-When I was a student I was introduced to the work of Arnulf Rainer and was drawn to the works of his painted out art and the painted out works of other artists.
-His work inspired me to experiment altering/damaging and ultimately destroying my negatives and prints in the darkroom and studio with; scissors, paint, knives, vintage darkroom chemicals and even my toaster.
+When I was a student I was introduced to the work of Arnulf Rainer and was drawn to the works of his painted out works His work inspired me to experiment and to alter, damage and ultimately destroying my negatives and prints both in the darkroom and in post process with; scissors, paint, knives, darkroom chemicals and even my toaster.
 My experiments with film were sidelined by the advance of digital technology and tools such as Photoshop, but the influence of Rainer’s techniques lingered.

-One of my images had been torn exactly along the line of a curved balcony so I scanned the pieces of the image and rebuilt the photo, the result dimmed the importance of all my other pictures from the trip.
-And so I picked through my negatives and transparencies (some I have never documented or scanned) and got to work re-birthing my images by distressing and destroying them.
+One of the images had been torn exactly along the line of a curved balcony so I scanned the pieces of the image and rebuilt the photo, the result dimmed the importance of all my other pictures from the trip.
+And so I picked through my negatives and transparencies and got to work re-imaging my work.

 Is the final image more beautiful than the one you could try to imagine it once was.
 Has something been lost or been created?